Andrew414/repz/README.md

 Regarding the availability and partition tolerance - I believe it's more important.
 Unlike the user, the automatic uploader can't wait until the service gets available after some partitial crash.
 So, I think, in case of such crash, the service should accept new reports, maybe making the data not 100% consistent.

-I think MongoDB supports such configuration - it continues accepting the ADD requests even being divided into subparts, with consistensy recovered eventually.